 Quick Answer

 Yes, you can receive both ODSP and the Disability Tax Credit.
 They are separate programs with different eligibility tests, ODSP is a provincial income support, the DTC is a federal tax credit.
 Getting approved for the DTC does not reduce your ODSP payments.
-A retroactive DTC lump sum should be reported, and may be sheltered in an RDSP to protect your ODSP.
+A prior-year DTC refund or adjustment should be reported, and may be sheltered in an RDSP to protect your ODSP.

 Two Programs, Different Tests